openforis/accuracy-assessment/README.md

 > Install Rtools to the C drive ('C:\Rtools')

-## Start application
+## Start application (desktop version on desktop)

-Launch the application with the following commands in R:

-For the first time you have to install the Shiny package

-> install.packages("shiny")

 You can clone the application and run it directly from your machine (one download)

 It runs as any Shiny rstudio application

+## Start application (github version on desktop)
-Or you can call the library and launch the application directly from GITHUB
+If you don't want to clone the application, you can run directly from the GITHUB

 Only one application can run at a time